ebaran/docs/docs/tutorials/TutorialASA.md

 Step 8 Destroy an Asset
 -----------------------

-With all assets back in the creator's account, the manaager (Account 1) destroys the asset.
+With all assets back in the creator's account, the manager (Account 1) destroys the asset.

 ```javascript tab="JavaScript"
     // insert this code after Step 7's code